codacy/docs/docs/codacy-api/using-the-codacy-api.md

 ## Authenticating requests to the Codacy API

-Most API endpoints require that you provide either a [project or account API token](api-tokens.md).
-After obtaining the necessary tokens, include them in your request headers using the format `api-token: <your account API token>` or `project-token: <your project API token>`.
+Most API endpoints require that you authenticate using an API token.
+After [obtaining the necessary tokens](api-tokens.md), include them in your request headers using the format `api-token: <your account API token>` or `project-token: <your project API token>`.

+!!! note
+    Currently, all API v3 endpoints that require authentication must use **account API tokens**, while the API v2 endpoints require either **account or project API tokens**.

-For example, to make a request to an API v3 endpoint that requires an **account API token**:
+For example, to make a request to an API v3 endpoint that requires an account API token:

 ```bash
 curl -X GET 'https://api.codacy.com/api/v3/user/organizations/gh' \
      -H 'api-token: <your account API token>'
 ```

-Or to make a request to an API v2 endpoint that requires a **project API token**:
+Or to make a request to an API v2 endpoint that requires a project API token:

 ```bash
 curl -X GET 'https://api.codacy.com/2.0/commit/da275c14ffab6e402dcc6009828067ffa44b7ee0' \